Versace: Versace Classic V2

 From 1990 Versace held a majority stake in VeZe, a joint venture company with Ermenegildo Zegna.
 From 1996, VeZe manufactured the Versace Classic V2 men's and women's wear diffusion lines.
 In 2004, the company decided to cancel the Versace Classic women's collection and replace the men's line with a higher-positioned brand known as Versace Collezioni.

 Versace Jeans Couture

 In 2009 Versace entered into a licensing agreement with Gruppo Facchini for the young line Versace Jeans Couture starting with the spring/summer 2010 season.
 Under the agreement, Gruppo Facchini manufactured and distributed the brand's apparel and accessories collections for men and women.

 Since 2014, Versace Jeans Couture has been the brand's only diffusion line, following the merger of Versus Versace, Versace Jeans, Versace Collection, and all other sub-brands into one.
+It was licensed to Swinger International.

+In 2026, Prada Group announced that it plans to discontinue Versace Jeans Couture entirely and not have any diffusion lines for Versace.